 Please refer to the “Admission Criteria” section above.

 When will I find out if I have been admitted?

 This depends on the program, but most applicants will be notified in late February or early March.
-France applicants will be notified in late March.
+France applicants will be notified in early March.

 What is the refund policy?